microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/intune-books-deviceinstallstate.md

 ---
 title: "deviceInstallState resource type"
-description: "Contains properties for the installation state for a device."
+description: "Contains properties for the installation state for a device."author: "tfitzmac"
 ---

 # deviceInstallState resource type